rizinorg/rizin/BUILDING.md

 ### Build user-wide, in `~/.local`

-You are not forced to install rizin in your system, you can just make it available for your current user, without requiring you to have `sudo` access to the machine (or if you don't trust our build scripts enough).
+You are not forced to install Rizin in your system, you can just make it available for your current user, without requiring you to have `sudo` access to the machine (or if you don't trust our build scripts enough).